 By Regina Muller

 No one needs an elephant tusk besides an elephant.
 Greed, however, has led the human population to believe differently for some time.
-Between 1979 and 1989, just one decade, half of all African elephants were wrongfully murdered in the name of ivory trade.
+Between 1979 and 1989, just one decade, half of all African elephants were wrongfully murdered in the name of the ivory trade.
 When processed and polished, ivory is a beautifully smooth and perfectly white material.
 Its use indicated exotic wealth that many people couldn’t resist.
-Piano keys, billiard balls, chop sticks, jewelry- all have been produced with elephant tusk ivory in human history.
+Piano keys, billiard balls, chopsticks, jewelry- all have been produced with elephant tusk ivory in human history.
 Between the years 2002 and 2011, the elephant population was again massively reduced- this time by a horrific 62%- so man could flaunt its tusks as materialistic objects.

-Today, many people around the world have accepted the brutality behind their material need, and have tried to put a stop to the ivory trade.
-A world-wide poaching ban is now thankfully in place.
+Today, many people around the world have accepted the brutality behind their material needs, and have tried to put a stop to the ivory trade.
+A worldwide poaching ban is now thankfully in place.
 However, as you surely know, making something illegal doesn’t stop all people from committing atrocities.
 Since the ban, prices for elephant tusk ivory have soared even higher, making the commercial gain behind poaching even more drastic.

 So what can you do about it?
 If you aren’t trained in an anti-poaching unit, there isn’t a whole lot.
 What relies on you, on all of us, is spreading the word.
 Tell everyone- spread statistics, spread the horror.

 A practiced and assured method of gaining a person’s attention, particularly via social media, is beautiful photographs.
 Elephants are an amazing species, an absolute pride of African safaris.
 Photographing them is a privilege and an art.
-Close up tusk photos are an interesting and original composition- one you can use to advance your photography skills, and get the attention of your followers for a meaningful cause.
+Close-up tusk photos are an interesting and original composition- one you can use to advance your photography skills, and get the attention of your followers for a meaningful cause.
 Here are three ways you can achieve amazing and unique close-up elephant tusk photos.

 The aperture refers to how wide the blades in front of your camera lens open when taking a photo.
 The different size openings are called “f-stops”.
 The wider the aperture, the more light strikes the lens, resulting in a brighter picture.
 A photograph’s depth of field, or area of the image that is in perfect focus, is determined by your use of aperture.
 A small opening means a darker image but a broader depth of field.